cs107e/cs107e.github.io/guides/power.md

 Note that there is a large USB port on the bottom of the Raspberry Pi board.
-The large usb connector will *not* power the Pi.
+Connecting a power source to the large usb connector will *not* power the Pi.